Hristina-V/bff-employees/README.md

   * maps the assignments to assignment entities;
   * saves the list of entities to the database;

-3. Aggregate the data `/employees-assignments/aggregate` - the purpose of this endpoint is to find all possible collaborations by employee pair based on the uploaded data and save it to the database
+3. Aggregate the data `/employees-collaborations/aggregate` - the purpose of this endpoint is to find all possible collaborations by employee pair based on the uploaded data and save it to the database
 4. Get top N collaborations `/employees-collaborations/top/{n}` - this endpoint returns the top number of collaborations by total collaboration days, as specified by the user

+#### Additional operations
+The project also exposes the following additional end points:

+* Find all assignments `/employees-assignments` - returns all assignments
+* Find all assignments by Employee ID `/employees-assignments/employees/{employeeId}` - returns all assignments for a specific employee
+* Find all assignments by Project ID `/employees-assignments/projects/{projectId}` - returns all assignments for a specific project

 ## Local application setup